ahmed-musallam/syrupjs/README.md

 ## Initializing syrup elements dynamically
 If you are creating elements dynamically and setting the `data-syrup` attribute on an element, you can trigger syrup initialization for the new element with `$('.your-element').syrup()`

+## Getting syrup.js
+You can download from the `dist` folder or you can build from source, clone the repo then `npm start`, the minified library will be in `dist/syrup.js`